DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles

+\begin{remark} For a tree $\Gamma$, the length of the longest path in $\Gamma$ and the diameter of $\Gamma$ are equivalent. \end{remark}

+The length of the longest path in a graph $G$ need not be the diameter of $G$ if $G$ is not a tree.

-\begin{remark} The diameter of the cycle $C_n$ on $n$ vertices is $n$, so results about cycles based on the number of vertices are also results about cycles based on diameter. \end{remark}
+\begin{ex} The diameter of the cycle $C_5$ on $5$ vertices is $2$, but the length of the longest path in $C_5$ is $4$. \end{ex}

-Example \ref{taylorex} leads us to comment on the existence of dg algebra structure on the minimal free resolution of $Q/I_\Gamma$ for trees $\Gamma$ of small diameter.
+Example \ref{taylorex} leads us to comment on the existence of dg algebra structure on the minimal free resolution of $Q/I(\Gamma)$ for trees $\Gamma$ of small diameter.

 \begin{obs} Let $\Gamma$ be a tree of diameter zero, one, or two.
-The minimal free resolution of $Q/I_\Gamma$ is the Taylor resolution on the minimal monomial generators of $I_\Gamma$ and thus admits the structure of a dg algebra.
+The minimal free resolution of $Q/I(\Gamma)$ is the Taylor resolution on the minimal monomial generators of $I(\Gamma)$ and thus admits the structure of a differential graded algebra.
 That is, trees of diameter zero, one, and two are all dg. \end{obs}

-\begin{proof} Units appear in the differential of the Taylor resolution if and only if $m_U=m_{U\smallsetminus \{u\}}$ for some subset $U$ of the minimal generators $G(I_\Gamma)$ of $I_\Gamma$ and some $u \in U$ if and only if there exists $u \in G({I_\Gamma})$ such that $m_{G(I_\Gamma)}=m_{G(I_\Gamma) \smallsetminus \{u\}}$.
-When $\Gamma$ has diameter at most two, each $u \in G(I_\Gamma)$ is divisible by a unique variable, and so such an equality is impossible. \end{proof}
+\begin{proof} Units appear in the differential of the Taylor resolution if and only if $m_U=m_{U\backslash \{u\}}$ for some subset $U$ of the minimal generators $G(I(\Gamma))$ of $I(\Gamma)$ and some $u \in U$ if and only if there exists $u \in G({I(\Gamma)})$ such that $m_{G(I(\Gamma))}=m_{G(I(\Gamma)) \backslash \{u\}}$.
+When $\Gamma$ has diameter at most two, each $u \in G(I(\Gamma))$ is divisible by a unique variable, and so such an equality is impossible. \end{proof}

 While always a dg algebra, the Taylor resolution is often far from minimal.
-A class of resolutions associated to monomial ideals which are both more-often minimal and typically closer to minimal than the Taylor resolution are the Lyubeznik resolutions.
+A class of resolutions associated to monomial ideals which are both more-often minimal and typically closer to minimal than the Taylor resolution are the Lyubeznik resolutions \cite{Lyubeznik}.
 Lyubeznik resolutions, even minimal ones, need not admit the structure of a dg algebra (see, for example, \cite[Corollary 5.3]{Kat}).